 Can I register for an HMRC account online?

 Yes.
-Go to HMRC website and click the ‘Log In’ link.
+Go to the website and click the ‘Log In’ link.
 On the following page, follow the ‘New User’ link and choose whether you would like to register an account for an ‘Individual’ or an ‘Organisation’.

 You should then be invited to create your online account log in details.
 After this, you should be given a unique ‘ID’.
 HMRC warns that users will not be sent a confirmation of the ID they are given, so it’s important to save the ID somewhere safe.